 WREN will improve health outcomes for the people of Wisconsin and beyond as a model practice-based research network.

-We are grateful to the commitment of all the clinics and their staff who voluntarily agree to participate in WREN projects.
-Without them we could not conduct the research necessary to make these projects a success.
-Thank you to the following clinics/sites for their contribution of time and effort during FY17.
+Over the years many clinics from various health systems have collaborated on WREN projects.
+We are grateful for the commitment of these clinics and their staff members who voluntarily agree to participate in WREN projects.
+Without you we could not conduct the research necessary to make WREN projects a success.

 Size and Scope